 Passengers should also read the National Rail Conditions of Travel.

 Some employers offer staff a low interest/interest free season ticket loan to help them spread the cost of their travel.
 There are also private companies, which run schemes to allow commuters to spread the cost of an annual season ticket for a fee.
-One such organisation is Commuter Club, which charges commuters a fee of 5.6% a year, another is MyCommute4Less, which charges a fee of 5% a year.
+One such organisation is Commuter Club, which charges commuters a fee of 5.6% a year.